Oh No! it Happened to me! All my contacts have received this awkward e-mail from “apparently me”.

 Identify your account has really been hacked

-To begin, no panic it happens all the time, it recently happened to easyjet.
+To begin, no panic happens all the time, it recently happened to Easyjet.

 So if it happens to them and they have a highly sophisticated security system in place, it can happen to you.

 Did you try to connect to your account and could not?
 That is one of the most distressing signs you have been hacked.